lupyuen/lupyuen.github.io/src/lcd.md

 -   [__"Initialise LCD Controller"__](https://lupyuen.github.io/articles/dsi#appendix-initialise-lcd-controller)

+These commands will configure the ST7703 LCD Controller specifically for our Xingbangda XBD599 LCD Panel.

 _How will we send the Initialisation Commands?_

 This is how we __send the 20 Initialisation Commands__ to ST7703 LCD Controller over the MIPI DSI Bus: [pinephone_lcd.c](https://github.com/apache/nuttx/blob/master/boards/arm64/a64/pinephone/src/pinephone_lcd.c#L959-L1016)